Annie Wilkes: Character background

 The novel provides Wilkes' backstory, stating that she was born in Bakersfield, California, on April 1, 1943, and graduated from the University of Southern California's nursing school with honors in 1966.
 After several years of working in hospitals across the country, she settled in a remote portion of Colorado's Western Slope.

 In both the book and film, Wilkes rescues protagonist Paul Sheldon after he breaks both of his legs in a car accident, and takes him to her home to convalesce.
 She fawns over Sheldon, a writer of romance novels starring her favorite literary character, Misery Chastain; she professes to be his "number one fan" and says that she loves him.
 She also implies that she has visited the hotel where Sheldon finishes his novels as he was staying there.
 These statements, and the fact that she is not in a hurry to take him to a hospital, make Sheldon uneasy.
 He has studied psychological disorders as part of his research for the Misery series, and suspects early on that Wilkes is mentally unstable.

-Wilkes is furious when she discovers Sheldon killed off Misery at the end of his latest novel.
+Wilkes is furious upon discovering Sheldon killed off Misery in his latest novel.
 She tells him she has not called a hospital or told anybody about him and makes a veiled threat on his life.
 She holds him captive in her home and subjects him to a series of physical and psychological tortures.
 She also forces him to burn the only copy of a novel he felt would put him back on track as a mainstream author, and then makes him write a new novel bringing Misery back to life.
-Sheldon writes the book as Wilkes wants, but bridles at her treatment of him and manages to sneak out of his room several times while she is away.
+Sheldon writes the book as Wilkes wants, but bridles at her treatment.
+Using his wheelchair, he sneaks out of his room several times while Wilkes is away.

-On one of his trips out of his room, Sheldon finds Wilkes' old scrapbook and learns from the newspaper clippings inside that she is a serial killer whose spree dates back to her childhood in Bakersfield.
+On one of his trips out of his room, Sheldon finds Wilkes' old scrapbook and learns from the newspaper clippings that she is a serial killer whose spree dates back to her childhood in Bakersfield.
 Among her victims were a neighboring family, her own father, her college roommate, and a hitchhiker with whom she had a brief fling.
 Sheldon also learns that she killed several patients at other hospitals where she worked, but no one suspected foul play because the victims were either elderly or gravely injured.
 However, while serving as head maternity nurse at a hospital in Boulder, eleven infants in her care died under mysterious circumstances.
 She was tried for their deaths, but acquitted due to lack of evidence.
 Sheldon also finds that Wilkes was formerly married to a physical therapist named Ralph Dugan, who later divorced her, citing "mental cruelty".
 The last picture is an article about Sheldon's own disappearance, leading him to fear that he is Wilkes' next victim.